bakhtawar785/Testing-Suite/Postman- API Testing/README.md

 # Postman API Testing Assignment – Simple Books API

-This repository contains my Postman assignment for API testing using the Simple Books API.
+This Folder contains my Postman assignment for API testing using the Simple Books API.

 ## API Used